-The Chamber of SMEs stated that despite the €1.8 billion rescue package issued by the government, Malta will have to prepare for mass layoffs, business closures and unemployment since it is not enough to support employees.
-Small business will suffer due to this pandemic as there would not be enough money to pay the employees, resulting in a high rate of unemployment.
+The Chamber of SMEs stated that despite the €1.8 billion rescue package issued by the government, Malta will have to prepare for mass layoffs, business closures and unemployment since this is not enough to support all employees.
+Amongst others, small businesses will suffer due to this pandemic as there would not be enough money to compensate employees, resulting in a high rate of unemployment.

 The Maltese Government has announced a number of financial packages in order to assist businesses in staying afloat during the COVID-19 pandemic.
 Businesses and self-employed persons may benefit from the following under the Business Assistance package:

 - The COVID Wage Supplement has been extended till end of June 2021, after which it will be reduced gradually before ending in December 2021.
 Depending on the category of employment or industry, employees and self-employed persons continue to benefit from wage supplements of up to €800 for full-timers and €500 for part-timers.

 - From July 2020 ineligible pensioners and students registered with JobsPlus since 9th of March 2020 may now be considered for the Wage Supplement Scheme.

 - Bank guarantees for companies requesting operational loans with low interest rates and longer repayment period in line with the Malta Development Bank (MBD) ‘COVID-19’ Guarantee Scheme whereby the MBD guarantees any loans granted by commercial banks to Maltese businesses suffering from acute liquidity shortage due to COVID-19 pandemic.

 - Business Re-Engineering and Transformation Scheme – SMEs operating in Malta and employing 10-250 persons can benefit from a cash grant covering 50%, with a maximum of €5000, per undertaking to optimise the use of technology within their operations.
 Beneficiaries may receive this grant every 18 months up to the 31st of October 2023.